-Petrology and Geochemistry
+- · Petrology and Geochemistry

+- Research Coordination Networks (RCN)

-Earth Sciences: Instrumentation and Facilities Collaboration in Mathematical Geosciences
+- Earth Sciences: Instrumentation and Facilities

-Chemical Oceanography
+- · Chemical Oceanography

-Marine Geology and Geophysics
+- Marine Geology and Geophysics

-Biological Oceanography

-Faculty Early Career Development (CAREER) Program
+- Faculty Early Career Development (CAREER) Program

-Geography and Regional Science

-Ecosystem Studies
+- Ecosystem Studies

-Environmental Chemistry
+- Environmental Chemistry

-Environmental Engineering
+- Environmental Engineering

 ABOUT THE NATIONAL SCIENCE FOUNDATION

 The National Science Foundation (NSF) is an independent Federal agency created by the National Science Foundation Act of 1950, as amended (42 USC 1861-75).
 The Act states the purpose of the NSF is "to promote the progress of science; [and] to advance the national health, prosperity, and welfare by supporting research and education in all fields of science and engineering."